vocaltractlab/headpositiondoc/source/protocol.rst

 Protocols to Set Up for Head Position Classification
 ====================================================
+The head position protocol requires 14 landmarks placed on medical imaging studies rendered in 3D.
+During the development of this protocol, the landmarks were acquired using Analyze 12.0.
+Each landmark should provide (x,y,z) coordinates and the voxel size should be recorded for each imaging study.

-The head position protocol includes 14 landmarks.
-These landmarks are used to calculate 17 measurements.
+The landmarks are used to calculate 17 measurements.
 These 17 measures are then used in two hybrid GUIDE forest prediction models to classify head position.

 Landmarking Protocol